Draft Beer Temperature

 If Beer’s Temperature is Too Warm

-Allowing keg beer to warm up will cause the carbonation to be released from the beer while it is still in the keg, causing foaming.
+Allowing keg beer to warm up will cause the carbonation to be released from the beer while still in the keg, causing foaming.
 The foaming occurs because the pressure being applied to the keg is no longer enough to keep the carbonation in the beer.
 This results in foam (profits) being poured down the drain because the foam is released when the faucet is opened.
-Once the carbonation in the beer has been released, it will affect the taste and appearance of the product being served.
+Once the beer's carbonation has been released, it will affect the taste and appearance of the product being served.

 If Beer’s Temperature is Too Cold

 Having the beer too cold causes the carbonation to stay in the beer.
-This results in the beer glass being overfilled, and profits being lost.
-In addition, if the keg is too cold and the applied pressure remains at the same setting for 38˚ F, too much pressure is applied and the beer may over carbonate if not used in a short time.
+This results in the beer glass being overfilled and profits being lost.
+Also, if the keg is too cold and the applied pressure remains at the same setting for 38° F, too much pressure is applied, and the beer may over carbonate if not used in a short time.
 The beer will be wild and foamy at the faucet.

 Beer Temperature Changes

-Thermometers should be placed in liquid inside the beer cooler in order to accurately measure the temperature in the cooler.
-The temperature of the beer at the faucet should also be measured to determine if the beer is warming up as it travels through the system from the keg to the faucet.
+Thermometers should be placed in the liquid inside the beer cooler to measure the cooler's temperature accurately.
+The beer's temperature at the faucet should also be measured to determine if the beer is warming up as it travels through the system from the keg to the faucet.

-When possible, the temperature of the beer inside the keg should also be taken in order to determine whether or not the proper temperature is achieved.
+When possible, the beer inside the keg should also be taken to determine whether the proper temperature is achieved.
 When using a kegerator or a through-the-wall direct draw system, after pouring off a couple of glasses, you will be pouring beer directly from the keg.
-In long draw systems, to measure the temperature of the beer in the keg, you will need either a temperature strip mounted on the side of the keg, or a hand held pump to dispense beer right from the keg.
+In long draw systems, to measure the beer's temperature in the keg, you will need either a temperature strip mounted on the side of the keg or a handheld pump to dispense beer right from the keg.

-It takes approximately 4 hours for a keg of beer to warm up from 38˚ to 48˚ F; however, it can take over 10 hours for a 48˚ keg to cool down to 38˚ F.
+It takes approximately 4 hours for a keg of beer to warm up from 38° to 48° F; however, it can take over 10 hours for a 48° F keg to cool down to 38° F.

 Beer Temperature Changes